halcyondream/halcyondream.github.io/_posts/2023-09-19-buffer-overflow-stack-alignment.md

 The application tried to access *0x4242423e*.
 Notice that this almost matches the *BBBB* input from our payload.
 However, one byte is off.
 Why?

 At this point, you could try different payloads, and you'll notice the off-by-negative-four each time.
-The short answer is: stack alignment.
-You can easily trace it in the 32-bit disassembly.
+This is part of how GCC implements stack alignment.
+The reason why this happens is evident in the disassembly.

 # GCC Stack Alignment

-But in this case, the answer lay in the disassembly:
+Disassemble the application logic:

 ```
 (gdb) disassemble main